fatih/vim-go/README.md

 ### Using with Neovim (beta)

-**Note: Neovim currently is not a first class citizen for vim-go.
+Note: Neovim currently is not a first class citizen for vim-go.
 You are free to open bugs but I'm not going to look at them.
 Even though I'm using Neovim myself, Neovim itself is still alpha.
-So vim-go might not well as good as in Vim.
-I'm happy to accept pull requests or very detailed bug reports.**
+So vim-go might not work well as good as in Vim.
+I'm happy to accept pull requests or very detailed bug reports.

 Run `:GoRun` in a new tab, horizontal split or vertical split terminal